Management | Research | Working effectively

 - The workload for this course amounts to 17 hours, including 12 hours group sessions + 5 hours on-the-job and online assignments

 Why this course?

 The backbone of this course consists of four 3-hour group sessions, where we together explore different techniques, share inspiration, practice skills and prepare and reflect on on-the-job project management assignments.
-The sessions are meant to facilitate participants in acquiring the necessary skills and trust to put their project management improvements into practice between sessions.
-In the run-up to the first meeting and in between the meetings, participants are invited to explore relevant theoretical resources to deepen their knowledge on project management for researchers.
+The sessions are meant to facilitate participants in acquiring the necessary skills and trust to put their project management improvements into practice between sessions..
+When registering, you can choose between an in-person edition and an online edition of this course.